zedin27/Lazy-Cleaner/README.md

 # Lazy-Cleaner
-Cleans your GMail inbox (or folders) by inputting keywords to extract from
+Cleans your GMail, Outlook, etc inbox (or folders) by inputting keywords to extract from

 ## Dependencies

-WIP
+imapclient

-## Tutorial
+## Running

-WIP
+Start with `./run.sh`

 ## Credits